jesusmgg/train-ld58/notes.md

 ## Bugs
 - Loading screen is not showing.
 - Tile highlight should only be active when the level is fully in camera view.
 - Game scale gets small with certain window sizes.
+May be OK.

 ## Future improvements